-We specialise in caring for, managing and treating people who may have a range of ongoing health problems caused by cancer or cancer treatment.
+We specialise in caring for, managing and treating people who may have a range of ongoing health problems caused by blood cancer or its treatment.

 What we do

 The Alfred Late Effects Clinic is dedicated to helping stem cell transplant patients live their life to the fullest.
 If more than two years has passed since your stem cell transplant, you may be eligible to attend The Alfred Late Effects Clinic.

 How to access this clinic